iuni-cadre/cadre-website-content/pages/03.work-with-us/01.rcsc-program/default.md

 ##### Additional details
 Applicants can form research teams consisting of graduate students, staff, and faculty from any U.S. or non-U.S. university—and teams can span any discipline and institution.
 You may also submit a research proposal without a team.

-Currently, there is no deadline for proposal submissions, as we believe researchers who want access to this program are hoping to begin their work immediately.
-We plan to accept RCSC research teams as we are able to provide support.
+We will begin reviewing proposals on May 1 and will respond to applicants about our decisions no later than May 15.
+We plan to continue to accept RCSC research teams as we are able to provide support.

 Please [submit your proposal here](https://iuni.iu.edu/resources/datasets/cadre/research-cohort-proposal-form).